MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/channel-analytics.md

   - "dyn365-developer"
 ---

-# Channel Analytics
+# Channel Analytics in Dynamics 365 Channel Integration Framework 2.0

 The contact center analytics need operational and conversational data to provide historical and real-time insights into the performance of the contact center.
-To get precise insights into the call center performance, the analysts need data from the following sources
+To get precise insights into the call center performance, the analysts need data from the following sources:

-- **CRM transactional data**: The data about the customers, their cases, their journey and all round relationship with the organizations.
-This is stored in Microsoft Dataverse
+- **CRM transactional data** The data about customers, their cases, their journey, and all-round relationship with the organization.
+This is stored in Microsoft Dataverse.
-- **Communication Data**: The data about the interactions (intended, ongoing and completed) with known and unknown customers
+- **Communication Data** The data about the interactions (intended, ongoing, and completed) with known and unknown customers
-- **Agent Behavior Data**: The data about the behavior of agents before, during and after the interactions.
+- **Agent Behavior Data** The data about the behavior of agents before, during and after the interactions.

 Channel Analytics in the Dynamics 365 Channel Integration Framework, provides a model to build a consistent, seamless, and unified experience when it comes to channel related analytics and insights.

-Without the channel analytics model, if you want to build a contact center analytics solution you will face following problems:
+If you want to build a contact center analytics solution without the channel analytics model, you might face some issues like:

-- Disjointed and distributed communication data that is generated and maintained by the channel providers.
+- Disjointed and distributed communication data that's generated and maintained by the channel providers.
-- Agent behavior is not logged and instrumented.
+- Agent behavior that's not logged or instrumented.
 - No clear guidance on how to ingest analytical data and in what schema.

 > [!IMPORTANT]